syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 ###Create Custom Annotation Collection

 To create annotation collection of the node and connector.
-Annotation properties assigned with the annotationcollection, that is, ObservableCollection of the IAnnotation.
+Annotation properties assigned with the annotation collection, that is, ObservableCollection of the IAnnotation.

 {% highlight xaml %}